-Fort Flagler State Park boats 59 standard sites plus 55 full hook-up spaces.
+Fort Flagler State Park boasts 59 standard campsites plus 55 campsites with full hook-ups.
 All RV sites have easy access to the beach, making this one of the best places for RV camping in Washington.

-Another must for RV campers exploring the Olympic Peninsula is Hobuck Beach Resort.
+Another must-visit Washington camping destination on the Olympic Peninsula is Hobuck Beach Resort.

-Located on the Makah Reservation near Neah Bay, the campground is the perfect jumping off point for exploring Shi Shi Beach, the gem of the Olympic Coast, and Cape Flattery, the furthest northwest tip in the contiguous United States.
+Located on the Makah Reservation near Neah Bay, the campground is the perfect jumping off point for exploring Shi Shi Beach, the gem of the Olympic Coast, as well as Cape Flattery, the northwestmost area in the contiguous United States.

 Hobuck Beach Resort has over 500 tent camping spaces, over 25 cabins, and around a dozen full hook-up RV sites.